Channel-Based Pricing for Retailers: Setting Prices on Different Channels

 Another, sort of specific, way of selling is promotion through newsletters.
 This is not a direct way of making sales but you can make it so that, for example, certain discounts and promotions are only accessible through your newsletters.

-Or, slightly adjusted, you can give out a discount code for a certain channel of yours (in most cases this is your online shop) if people sign up for your newsletter.
+Or, slightly adjusted, you can give out a coupon code for a certain channel of yours (in most cases this is your online shop) if people sign up for your newsletter.

 You can also sell through catalogs and phone calls, and even apply channel-based pricing strategies there.
-However, you may need to do some research prior to opening up these channels because they may not work for all types of businesses.
+However, you may need to do some research before opening up these channels because they may not work for all types of businesses.

 There are, on the most fundamental level, two basic types of approaches when it comes to channel-based pricing.